jwhite37/csc253Midterm/README.md

           7 RETURN_VALUE
 ```

 The concept of Function builds upon the concept of Code.
-It is equivalently Code plus Closure.
+It is equivalently Code plus the context
+in which it is created.
+By context, I really mean func\_closure and func\_global.
+Notice though,
+if we do not return function as a symbol, then the func\_closure is `NULL`.
+Only when we return
+function as a symbol (variable you may say), the func\_closure will be set by the python bytecode
+MAKE_CLOSURE.

+Therefore, please remember that:
-(i.e. Function = Code + Closure).
+Function = Code + func\_closure + func\_global

 It looks like this:
 ``` C++